Adani acquires major stake in Indian news agency IANS

 Indian billionaire Gautam Adani's group has acquired a majority stake in private news agency IANS India Private Limited for an undisclosed sum as the group expanded its presence in the media space.

 Adani Enterprises said in a filing with the regulator that its subsidiary "AMG Media Networks Ltd (AMNL) has acquired a 50.5 percent stake constituting equity shares of IANS India Pvt Ltd".
-The company did not disclose the acquisition price, reports our New Delhi correspondent.
+The company did not disclose the acquisition price.

 In the filing, it said, "AMNL has also signed a shareholders' agreement with IANS and Sandeep Bamzai, a shareholder of IANS, to record their inter-se rights with respect to IANS."